tendermint/tendermint/docs/rfc/rfc-006-event-subscription.md

      are the limiting factor on subscription efficiency, however.

 3. **Delegate event subscriptions to a proxy.** Give responsibility for managing event subscription to a proxy that runs separately from the node, and switch the node to push events to the proxy (like a webhook) instead of serving subscribers directly.
 This is more work for the operator (another process to configure and run) but may scale better for big networks.

+   I mention this option for completeness, but making this change would be a fairly substantial project.
+If we want to consider shifting responsibility for event subscription outside the node anyway, we should probably be more systematic about it.
+For a more principled approach, see point (4) below.

 4. **Move event subscription downstream of indexing.** We are already planning to give applications more control over event indexing.
 By extension, we